thoth-tech/handbook/docs/company/marketing/pitch.md

 ## Recruiting

-large range of roles including Front-End Engineers, Back-End Engineers, Full-Stack Engineer, Data Scientists, Product Analysts, Quality Analysts, Business Analysts, Delivery Leads, Cloud Engineers, Architects, DevOps Engineers, Security Analysts, and a variety of leadership roles
+We are looking for a large range of roles including Front-End Engineers, Back-End Engineers, Full-Stack Engineers, Data Scientists, Product Analysts, Quality Analysts, Business Analysts, Delivery Leads, Cloud Engineers, Architects, DevOps Engineers, Security Analysts, and a variety of leadership roles.

 ## My experience from Capstone